mongodb-partners/S3toAtlas/README.md

 ### 3.Create a Glue Studio Job and run

- Click on the Job from the menu and select "Pyspark Scripts"
+ Click on the Job from the menu and select "Spark script editor"

  Click "Create Job"